yaofeng-wang/product-detection/README.md

 Since the number of data points is quite substantial, we decided to split the labelled data randomly into a 90/10 train-validation split.
 This split allocates 94860 data points into the training set and 10539 data points into the validation set.
 This split was used for models 01 to 08 (shown in results section).
 For models 09 and 10, we used 3 Fold cross validation on the entire labelled data set instead.

+To improve the training speed, we resized all our images to 512 x 512 x 3.
+In order to maximise the speed improvements from TPUs, we also stored the images and relevant information in TFRecords, a binary file format that is compatible  and highly recommended to use when working with TPUs.

 # 4. Classification model
 The final classificaiton model that we used was a simple sequential model .